sanketjaswal/HP-University-Website/README.md

  ```
  ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.